infor-design/enterprise/specs/DATAGRID.md

 - This example shows auto column width.
 The last column has a lot of data and should scroll until you see "end of data"

 [Column Css Class Option](/tests/datagrid/columns-class.html)
 - This example shows the config option of adding a column css class.
-The example is working of two columns with 1 are bold and have a purple style.
+The example is working if the two last columns have records that are bold and purple style.

 [Columns Colors](/tests/datagrid/columns-colors.html)
 - This example shows the config option of adding a column css class.
 The example is working of two columns with 1 are bold and have a purple style.